 There isn’t any detail around why the relationship soured, but we don’t need to know the nitty gritty.
 This is typically how claims arise in insurance.
 Relationships break down and friction heightens between freelancer and client leading to problems.

-I think a lot of freelancers would have given the client everything they were asking for just to walk away from the project, even if it left the freelancer in a worse position.
-It's great to see this freelancer set boundaries and stick to those boundaries even when the relationship was crumbling.
+I think a lot of freelancers would have given the client everything they asked for just to avoid conflict and put the situation to bed—even if it left the freelancer in a worse position.
+This is the opposite of what With Jack is about.
+We want you to be a confident freelancer so it's great to see this designer set boundaries and stick to them even when the relationship was crumbling.

 A contract would have put this argument to bed